lvjiaxuan/release/README.md

 In my release flow, there are some steps in order such as:
 1. (optional) Do a test .
-2. Bump.
+2. Bump version.
 3. Generate changelog.
 3. Commit / Tag.
-4. Push origin.
+4. Push to origin.
 5. Trigger CI jobs like github release or publish stuff which are depended.

-Network IO is not my expectation, so this tool is meant to bump and generate changelog in local by my favorite path, instead of requesting a github release or other GitHub REST API stuff directly😂.
+*Network IO is not my intention, so this tool is meant to bump and generate changelog in local by my favorite path, instead of requesting a github release or other GitHub REST API stuff directly😂.*

 ## Usage